tullo/high-performance-go/04-Execution-Tracer.md

 The [concurrent prime sieve](https://github.com/golang/go/blob/master/doc/play/sieve.go) is one of the first Go programs written.

-Ivan Daniluk wrote a [great post on visualising](https://divan.dev/posts/go_concurrency_visualize/) it.
+Ivan Daniluk wrote a [great post on visualising](https://divan.dev/posts/go_concurrency_visualize/) it (WebGL animations).

-Let’s take a look at its operation using the execution tracer.
+Let's take a look at its operation using the execution tracer.

 ```go
 // A concurrent prime sieve